The ECAT technology is a patented

-- Minimal Fuel Transport Cost (only 2 refuelings/year under continous run)
+- Minimal Fuel Transport Cost (less than 1 refueling per year and continous run)

 - Zero Carbon Dioxide Emissions

-- Zero Noise (only noise from auxilliary products <50dB)
+- Zero Noise (only noise from auxiliary products <50dB)

-The abundance of Nickel in the earth’s crust and the low price of Nickel make the ECAT one of the cheapest energy producers around.
+The abundance of Nickel and Lithium in the earth’s crust and their low prices make the ECAT one of the cheapest energy producers around.
 The ECAT does not pollute or release any carbon dioxide.
-Put together, there is no doubt that this is a good and safe energy source for the future.
+Put together, there is no doubt that this is a good, safe and sustainable energy source for the foreseen future.